ziqni-tech/jenkins-rabbit-integration-plugin/README.md

 ### Custom Template for RabbitMQ Build Publisher

-You can customize the template by specifying your own JSON string.
+You can customize the template by specifying your own string.
 When creating a custom template, you can use any of the environment variables available in Jenkins to dynamically insert information.
 For a full list of available environment variables, refer to the Jenkins Environment Variables page.

 For example, you can define a template like this: